📦 FireMUD System Architecture: gRPC API Style & Versioning Guidelines

 Each service folder typically includes:

-— defines request/response messages and shared types- Optional
+*_service.proto— defines the gRPC service and its RPC methods*_types.proto— defines request/response messages and shared types- Optional

-— server-side streaming RPCs for event notifications (no separate message bus)
+*_events.proto— server-side streaming RPCs for event notifications (no separate message bus)

-Shared message types (for example EntitySummary
+Shared message types (for example EntitySummary or ErrorDetail) live under protos/shared/.

 🛠️ Tooling